+The sample size contained two distinct clusters based on religion.
 The use of automated weapon system and decision making have particular challenges such as interpersonal relationships, legal implications, technical problems etc. They have advantages too, but their use in the current modern warfare is still a big question to answer.
 Almost 80% of our military personnel were most concerned with the social issues that a robotic war can bring about.
-Here the religion and culture were the main drivers for such a finding because all most all the military personnel believed in a superpower.
-Also, their family upbringing is the central cultural aspect that drove them to this decision,
+Here the religion and culture were the main drivers for decision analysis.
+Almost all the military personnel irrespective of the religious cluster or nationality believed in a superpower.
+Also, their family upbringing is the central cultural aspect that drove them to this decision.
+Our study clearly showed that human values are more critical compared to sophisticated technological advances when conducting warfare in the modern world.